lacework-community/jit-provisioning-guide/README.md

 ## Installation Steps

-TO VIEW THE INSTALLATION STEPS, NAVIGATE TO YOUR CORRESPOINDING CONFIGURATION FROM BELOW
+TO VIEW THE INSTALLATION STEPS, NAVIGATE TO YOUR CORRESPONDING CONFIGURATION BELOW.

 ### **[Okta Identity Provider](examples/okta/README.md)**